TV Tropes Needs Your Help

 - The Shroobs do this to the Mushroom Kingdom in Mario & Luigi: Partners in Time.
 After raiding Peach's Castle and Toad Town, they proceed to cover it all in their native purple mushrooms — and also harvest vim from Toads, turning them into those mushrooms as well.

 - In Civilization: Beyond Earth colonies following the path of Purity intend to replace their new planet's ecosystem with that of Earth's, rather than adapting themselves like Harmony and Supremacy.
+In fact, Harmony-leaning factions will demand that Purity and Supremacy factions stop clearing the miasma (a highly-toxic alien gas) near their lands, showing that they view this act as this trope.

 - White Noise had this happen in the backstory.
 The aliens who killed off everyone on Earth's surface then attempted to terraform the planet to suit them, resulting in a clouds of toxic Murk that roam the surface.